 The genesis of the script for the second episode focused around the Catholic priest scandal at the time.
 While the actions of the priests involved and the church were nothing short of reprehensible, it was an unfortunate side-effect that the entire Catholic church, and thereby all Christians to some extent or another, got tarnished by these actions.
 We really wanted to make a comment on the evil that could infect religion, and yet the greater good that still remained within the institution.

 Playing with stereotypes (Catholics, Italians, Mafia) seemed the perfect way to mock both the stereotypes, and make our commentary.
 Whether or not that now comes across is another issue entirely.
 We were perhaps too subtle by half.
-Regardless, the episode marked a turning point for the series as a new voice actor took over for , the length of the episode far exceeded the first episode’s original length (pre-special edition), and we introduced a whole slew of characters who would play major roles in future episodes.
+Regardless, the episode marked a turning point for the series as a new voice actor took over for Mr. Mittens, the length of the episode far exceeded the first episode’s original length (pre-special edition), and we introduced a whole slew of characters who would play major roles in future episodes.

 Trivia